raulfdm/utils/packages/simple-id/README.md

 ## Motivation

 Quite often I had to find a way to create a function to generate ID.
-So this is a minimalist one function library (extracted from [here](https://gist.github.com/gordonbrander/2230317)) to generate ID using `Math` and `toString` plus a simple param to enable/disable underscore.
+So this is a minimalist one function library (extracted from [here](https://gist.github.com/gordonbrander/2230317) by @gordonbrander) to generate ID using `Math` and `toString` plus a simple param to enable/disable underscore.

 ## Usage